jkerdreux-imt/dotfiles/README.md

 Most config files try to load a local config, for device specific configuration.
 Fish prompt color can be different from one host to another, so  Fish load `local.fish` file if present that override the default configuration.
+Same for Hyprland or Kitty.

-The repos also contains special configs for every day use. `git` or `ssh` which additional support.
+The repos also contains special configs for every day use. `git` or `ssh` with additional support.

 ## Porn